-Your first, and probably most important, Medicare choice will be whether or not you need Medicare Part B coverage.
-If you elect to keep Part B coverage, you will be entitled to all Medicare Part B services.
+UPDATED Nov.
+24, 2021.
+The first, and probably the most important for you Medicare choice, will be whether or not you need Medicare Part B coverage.
+If you elect to keep Part B coverage, you will be entitled to all Part B services.
 Medicare Part B is not mandatory.

 In deciding whether to keep Part B, the following factors should be considered:

 - Can you justify paying the Part B premium?

 - Are you or your spouse (of any age) currently working?
 Are you covered by an employer or union group health plan based on your current employment status?